 - Previous tests and radiology reports, if you have them

-- Names, addresses, phone numbers of other doctors who are treating you or referred you
+- Names, addresses, phone numbers of other doctors who are treating you or who referred you

-- Personal health information, including dates when events occurred and any allergies you may have to medications
+- Personal health information, including dates when events occurred and any allergies or intolerances you may have to medications

 - Family health history information, listing significant conditions that affected family members directly related to you

-- A list of medications including the name, dosage and how often you take these medicines (or bring along empty bottles with the labels still intact)
+- A list of medications including the name, dosage and how often you take these medicines (or bring along the bottles with the labels still intact)

-- A list of questions or concerns you may want to discuss with the doctor or nurse and paper and pen for recording new information
+- A list of questions or concerns you may want to discuss with your healthcare team and paper and pen for recording new information

 - Please keep in mind not to wear rings or jewelry if you will be an inpatient.
 This is especially true if surgery is required.